Back to Top icon

 Starting Your Patients on BELBUCA1

-When transitioning opioid-experienced patients with moderate-to-severe chronic pain, start by tapering their current opioid dose to ≤30-mg oral MME daily
+When transitioning opioid-experienced patients with severe and persistent pain, start by tapering their current opioid dose to ≤30-mg oral MME daily

 • Determine the appropriate BELBUCA starting dose based on the patient’s total daily opioid dose prior to taper1